Does My Nail Salon Need Business Insurance?

 We want to help YOU find the best nail technician insurance to suit your small business.

-Insurance Policies for Nail Technicians
+Business Insurance Policies for Nail Technicians

 You may never have to face a claim from an injured client—but if it does occur—you want to be sure that the proper nail salon insurance coverage has been put into place.
-These are some of the commercial insurance policies you should consider:
+These are some of the commercial insurance policies you should consider.

 Why do you need the proper liability coverage to protect your business?
 Here are a few examples:

-Example #3: A customer trips and falls after one of your nail techs mops the floor.
+Example #3: A customer slips and falls after one of your nail techs mops the floor.
 Unfortunately, your customer hits her head and gets a concussion.
 Your insurance company will cover her medical expenses and the cost of a possible settlement if you have the property general liability insurance.

 How to Reduce the Chances of a Claim Being Filed